TheMrityunjayPathak/CarPricePrediction/README.md

 - So I cheked Cross_Val_Score of our Model for Measuring the Best Score of Model and then I have taken Mean of All that Scores.

 - And Finally I predicted the Result from our Trained Model.

+## Conclusion

+- In conclusion, the Car Price Prediction model developed using Linear Regression achieved a score of 0.83.

+- This indicates that the model can accurately predict car prices to a significant extent.

+- However, it's important to note that while the model performed well with an 0.83 score, there is always room for improvement.

+- Further refinement and exploration of other regression techniques or feature engineering methods could potentially enhance the model's performance even further.

 ## Link to the Notebook
 [Car Price Prediction using Linear Regression](https://www.kaggle.com/code/themrityunjaypathak/car-price-prediction-using-linear-regression)